Is Santorini worth visiting in winter? We answer all questions and address all concerns about winter in Santorini in this detailed blog post!

 Winter gives a much slower pace of life, which means you can enjoy the authentic customs and traditions on the island.
 Locals have much more time now the crowds have gone, and they’ll no doubt love to sit down and talk to you about the island and its history.

-Be sure to stop at a traditional Greek taverna and enjoy some authentic cuisine.
-You’ll find most are open in Fira, but around the island, you’ll still find small family-run restaurants open.
-Many large touristic restaurants will, of course, be closed.
+Stop at a traditional Greek taverna and enjoy some authentic cuisine.
+Most are open in Fira, but around the island, you’ll still find small family-run restaurants.
+Many large tourist restaurants will, of course, be closed.

 Rent A Car And Drive Around The Island

-The roads won’t be totally deserted, but you won’t experience traffic jams, that’s for sure!
 This is the ideal time to rent a car and drive around the island at your own pace.
-Santorini isn’t a large island, and if you wanted to drive on the longest road possible, it would still only take you around 40 minutes, traveling 20km!
+The roads won’t be deserted, but you won’t experience traffic jams, that’s for sure!
+Santorini isn’t a large island, and if you wanted to drive on the longest road possible, it would only take around 40 minutes, traveling 20km!
 One must visit is Pyrgos Kallistis, a hinterland village that will show you a truly authentic way of life.

-Buses run during the winter months, but as I mentioned earlier, they’re not as frequent and cease running early in the evening.
+Buses run during the winter, but they’re not as frequent and cease running early in the evening, as I mentioned earlier.
 That means that car hire allows you to see far more, in a much more relaxed way.

 Visit The Archaeological Museum In Fira